-Charlbury Primary School is proud of its new solar PV scheme developed in partnership with the Low Carbon Hub.
-The 96 panels on the school roof will generate 21,312kWh per year and save 10 tonnes of CO2 per year.
+Charlbury Primary School had 96 solar panels installed on their rooftop, in partnership with Low Carbon Hub.
+The 96 panels on the school roof will generate 21,312kWh clean electricity per year and save 10 tonnes of CO₂ per year.

-The busy school has already been doing great work engaging pupils with environmental issues.
-The school is part of the Eco-Schools international award programme and recently received the programme's 'Silver award' in recognition of its achievement in integrating sustainable practices into everyday school life.
-It’s fantastic to add to this work by enabling the school to generate green electricity, reduce the community’s carbon footprint and inspire pupils to learn even more about energy and climate change.
+The school had already been doing great work engaging pupils with environmental issues.
+The school is part of the Eco-Schools international award programme and has received the programme’s ‘Silver award’ in recognition of its achievement in integrating sustainable practices into everyday school life.